-Flateyri is the largest settlement in the 2km deep fjord, Önundarfjörður, in the Westfjords, Iceland.
-Its populations is still just under 200 people.
-Even by the Westfjords’ high standards, Önundarfjörður is known the island over for its sublime beauty, tabletop mountains, and eccentric museums.
+Flateyri is the largest settlement in the 2km deep fjord, Önundarfjörður, in the Westfjords of Iceland.
+Its population is still just under 200 people.
+Even by the Westfjords’ high standards, Önundarfjörður is known for its sublime beauty, tabletop mountains, and eccentric museums.

 The best way to visit this town is by renting a car and making your own way there.

 Historically, Flateyri was a trading centre dating back to 1792.
 In the upcoming centuries, the town became a large support base for Norwegian whalers and shark fisherman.
 Relic hunters can still visit the ruins of the whaling stations’ extraction chimney, found overlooking the fjord.
 Due to this booming commercialisation, Flateyri used to be a far larger town, with a population closer to 600 people.
 Recent history, however, saw Flateyri enter difficult and tragic times.

 In the late eighties and early nineties, a fishing quota system was implemented by the Icelandic government to prevent overfishing off the coast.
 This had a major impact on the industry, economy, and culture of the country.
 Fishermen and fish processing plants in Flateyri - a town well known for its quaint harbour and bustling sea traffic - began to pull away, taking many smaller jobs with them as they went.

 Times were to become harder still.

 An avalanche in 1995 struck the village, killing twenty people and destroying 29 homes.
 Given the tragedy, many residents found life in Flateyri too painful and moved away in a great exodus.
 A deflecting dam has since been built to protect the remaining residents from future avalanches, standing in a large “A” shape overlooking the village.